dbnschools/moodle-theme_pioneer/README.md

 * Eguru Theme with Featured Courses functionality
 * Gareth Barnard for support and ideas in the Moodle theme forum
 * Anupam Chugh with help on design aspects

+##Pioneer v1.1
+* Fixed css and language strings
+* Added Course Grades drop down toggle.
+This allows students to see all their grades while in a course by a simple toggle show and hide